Azure-Samples/streaming-at-scale/eventhubs-databricks-delta/README.md

 }
 ```

+## Duplicate event handling

+The solution currently does not perform event deduplication.
+In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
+Those duplicate events will be present in Delta.
+Deduplicating events on write this is in the solution development roadmap.

 ## Solution customization

 If you want to change some setting of the solution, like number of load test clients, Databricks workers and so on, you can do it right in the `create-solution.sh` script, by changing any of these values: